Big, brainy work is hard at the best of times, but when you’re a Cram it all in Year working parent, it can be even harder.

 Allocate ‘later time’ to The Shallows

 Shallow work is that stuff we do every day that doesn’t require deep concentration.
 It’s VERY easy to get pulled into the shallows – this is exactly the kind of work that can dominate your schedule and mind-share and can burn through your best thinking hours.
 Instead, deliberately allocate 15 minutes after deep work to do more mindless, task work.
 By allocating a longer window to deep work and a short one to busy work, you’ve given yourself a plan that reduces stress.
-And, when that “oh my god, I just remembered x,” write it down and deal with it later.
+And, when that “oh gosh, I just remembered x,” write it down and deal with it later.

 Cut out the world

-Let yourself crawl into a hole, metaphorically speaking, and bear down.
+Let yourself crawl into a hole, metaphorically speaking, and bear down, if logistically possible.
 Shut off your email; put your phone in a drawer.
 We’re wired to pay attention when a new message appears, so eliminate the source of those little alert noises for a window of time.
 Signal or overtly let others know you need mind time and you’re not to be disturbed.
 Recognize it as addictive technology – it’s built to reel you in and keep you there – it takes a deliberate choice and discipline to silence it.

 Doing the big, brainy work is hard when my workplace has so many distractions.